Music Library Association: Services

-The MLA website offers a wide range of services and resources to members and non-members alike: employment and education information, awards and grants, copyright guidelines, and resources concerning the field.
+The MLA website offers a wide range of services and resources to members and non-members alike: employment and education information, awards and grant--s, copyright guidelines, and resources concerning the field.
 These include the MLA-L (a listserv open to the public), resources generated by the MLA committees and groups, external resources via print and web, and the MLA Shop, which is the organization's official store.

 History

 The Music Library Association was founded in June 1931 during the American Library Association meetings in New Haven, Connecticut.
 Its founding was spearheaded by Eva Judd O'Meara (1884–1979) and Carleton Sprague Smith (1905–1994) of the New York Public Library.
 Among their objectives was to improve cataloging for sheet music and audio recordings.